 So you want to get a green house, glass house or growing tunnel to grow your own fresh veges and fruit.
 Now you need to figure out what you can grow and where will it all fit?
-Here are a few tips to help you plan the best layout for your green house to help you get the best results.
+Here are a few tips to help you plan the best layout for your green house or large garden shed to help you get the best results.

 Good access to all your plants

 First thing to plan in your new green house is a walkway for easy access to water and harvest your plants.
 Using paving stones or gravel in the walkway will help keep it tidy, keep the weeds down and stop it getting muddy.

 Paving stones are a great option as they hold heat from the sun and help to keep your green house warmer during the night.
 They’re also quite easy to relocate should you decide to move your growing tunnel in the future.
 Gravel for your growing tunnel walkway is good for drainage.
 You want to make it nice and deep about 8-10cm to make sure the weeds don’t get through it and that it doesn’t all get trampled into the mud over time.

 What do you want to grow?